ABOUT THE VENUE

 We accept credit/debit card, cash and cheque at the Box Office.
 Online and phone bookings require payment via credit/debit card.

-Tickets purchased online or by phone may be collected from the Box Office between 10am and 4pm, Monday to Friday.
+Tickets purchased online or by phone may be collected from the Box Office on Monday to Friday between 9am and 4pm.
 Tickets can also be collected one hour before, and up to 30 minutes following the start of a performance.

 Tickets not collected 30 minutes after the start of the performance will be forwarded to the Front of House Coordinator and can be collected in the foyer.